intransitive verb 3rd person singular present flies present participle flying past tense flew past participle flown

 noun plural flies

-- 1 (on trousers) (often pl in BrE) your fly is o (in British English also) flies are undonellevas la bragueta abierta or desabrochada
+- 1 (on trousers) (often pl in BrE) your fly is o ( (British English) also) flies are undonellevas la bragueta abierta or desabrochadatienes el marrueco abierto or desabrochado (Chile)Oraciones de ejemplo

 - Interesting alternatives are Velcro straps or, if the shorts fit perfectly, stylish button flies.